Note 14 - Income Taxes

 notthat some or all of the DTAs

 notbe realized.
-Due to the uncertainty surrounding the realization of these DTAs in future tax returns, all of the DTAs have been fully offset by a valuation allowance as of
+Due to the uncertainty surrounding the realization of these DTAs in future tax returns, all of the DTAs have been fully offset by a valuation allowance at

 In assessing the realizability of DTAs, management considers whether it is more likely than